blagae/whitakers_words/README.md

 ## Project history

-Whitaker's Words is a port of William Whitaker's original Ada code to Python for future maintenance and improvement.
+`whitakers_words` is a port of William Whitaker's original Ada code to Python for future maintenance and improvement.
 You can find the current state of development that started with the original Whitaker's Words, written in Ada, on [Martin Keegan's Github repository](https://github.com/mk270/whitakers-words).
 More information about William Whitaker and the Words program is available there.